 Pre-AP/AP courses have recommended specific entry criteria for highly motivated students.
 A differentiated curriculum includes a wider range and greater depth of subject matter than that of the regular course.
 Emphasis is placed on higher level and critical thinking skills, on creative, productive thinking, and on independent guided research.
-The primary goals of the AP Program are to enrich the secondary school experience of students ready to apply themselves to college-level courses and provide the means by which colleges may grant credit or placement, or both, to students with satisfactory AP test scores.
+The primary goals of the AP Program are to enrich the secondary school experience of students ready to apply themselves to colleges may grant credit or placement, or both, to students with satisfactory AP test scores.